 The Company is a public limited liability company incorporated in England and Wales, and domiciled in the UK.
-The address of its registered office is: St Ann's Wharf, 112 Quayside, Newcastle upon Tyne, NE1 3DX.
-The Company's initial public offering took place at the Alternative Investment Market of the London Stock Exchange on 31 October 2006 and its shares are listed on this exchange.
+The address of its registered office is: Aldgate Tower, 2 Leman Street, London, E1 8QN.
+The Company was admitted to the AIM of the London Stock Exchange on 31 October 2006 and its shares are quoted on this exchange.